 December 2, 1949 ~ Boogie-woogie pianist Albert Ammons passed away in Chicago, Illinois, USA ~ Influenced by Chicago pianists Hershal Thomas and Jimmy Yancey.
 Ammons, along with other high-energy boogie-woogie, blues, jazz, and jump-blues musicians, helped create a hybrid which predated and paved the way for rock & roll.
 Ammons worked with artists such as Meade Lux Lewis, Guy Kelly, Dalbert Bright, Jimmy Hoskins, Israel Crosby, Pete Johnson, Benny Goodman, Harry James, Lena Horne, and Lionel Hampton.
 Ammons would be a major influence on generations of piano players to come including Jerry Lee Lewis, Dr John, Erroll Garner, Ray Bryant, Johnnie Johnson, and Axel Zwingenberger ~ Ammons was born in 1907

-December 2, 1949 ~ Rudolph Dennis, commonly known as reggae singer Garth Dennis, born in Kingston, Jamaica ~ Co-founded Black Uhuru with Don Carlos and Derrick Duckie Simpson in 1972, leaving the band after the early recordings and rejoining in the early 1990s, first reappearing on the 1991 album Now.
-Had a successful run throughout the late 1980s with the Wailing Souls starting with 1979's acclaimed Wild Suspense album.
+December 2, 1949 ~ Rudolph Dennis, commonly known as reggae singer Garth Dennis, born in Kingston, Jamaica ~ Co-founded Black Uhuru with Don Carlos and Derrick Duckie Simpson in 1972, leaving the band after the early recordings and rejoining in the early-1990s, first reappearing on the 1991 album Now.
+Had a successful run throughout the late-1980s with the Wailing Souls starting with 1979's acclaimed Wild Suspense album.
 Released his solo debut album, Trenchtown 19 3rd Street, in 2015 ~ Dennis passed away in 2021

 December 2, 1948 ~ Luciano Pozo Gonzalez, commonly known as jazz percussionist, singer, composer Chano Pozo, passed away in New York, New York, USA ~ Despite a relatively short career, shot and killed at age 33, regarded as a key figure in the development of Latin jazz.
 Co-wrote several of Dizzy Gillespie's songs including Manteca and Tin Tin Deo.
-Has worked with Gillespie, Chris Connor, Illinois Jacquet, Ben Webster, Peggy Lee, Machito, Charlie Parker, Clark Terry, Chico O'Farrill, and others ~ González was born in 1915
+Has worked with Gillespie, Chris Connor, Illinois Jacquet, Ben Webster, Peggy Lee, Machito, Charlie Parker, Clark Terry, and Chico O'Farrill ~ González was born in 1915

 December 2, 1948 ~ Robbie Eduard, commonly known as pop, rock singer, songwriter Polle Eduard born ~ Fronted de Polle Eduard Band, best known for Ik Wil Jou.
 Also worked with the Tee Set, After Tea, Drama, Rob de Nijs' backing unit Pur Sang, Peter Koelewijn, Hans Vermeulen, Jody Pijper, and others

 December 2, 1947 ~ Country singer Pee Wee King records The Tennessee Waltz at RCA/Victor Studios, Chicago, Illinois ~ Written by King and Redd Stewart.
 Paired with Rootie Tootie on the flip side released as a single the next January.
 While on the road King and Stewart were inspired by Bill Monroe's Kentucky Waltz playing on the radio.
 They used the melody of King's previously written No Name Waltz and as the pair thought of the lyrics Stewart wrote them on a matchbox.
 The next day they presented the result to music publisher Fred Rose who changed the opening line to “I remember the night and the Tennessee Waltz.”
-It would become a country top 10 hit and one of King's best-known.
+It would become a country top 10 hit and one of King's best known.
 Singer Patti Page notably covered the song in 1950, handpicked because it was a favorite of her father's and initially released on the B-side of a seasonal single, Boogie Woogie Santa Claus

 December 2, 1944 ~ Singer, songwriter Dionysis Savvopoulos born in Thessaloniki, Greece ~ Closely associated with the Greek New Wave of the 1960s.
 Drew critical comparison to a young Frank Zappa for his arrangements and to Bob Dylan for his politically driven lyrics.
 Briefly imprisoned by the military junta for his political convictions.
 Released his To Fortigho debut album in 1966, critically acclaimed but a commercial failure.
 Has achieved commercial succes since becoming one of Greece's most beloved and enduring songwriters

 December 2, 1943 ~ Drummer Dave Munden born in Dagenham, UK ~ Co-founding and last remaining original member of the Tremeloes, remaining with band from 1958 through 2018.
 The band is known for a string of 1960s UK hits including Someone Someone, Twist And Shout, Candy Man and Someone Someone.
-The 1967 singles Here Comes My Baby and Silence Is Golden, the latter probably their best-known, would also crack the Billboard Hot 100 top 20 ~ Munden passed away in 2020
+The 1967 singles Here Comes My Baby and Silence Is Golden, the latter probably their best known, would also crack the Billboard Hot 100 top 20 ~ Munden passed away in 2020

 December 2, 1941 ~ Bassist Ernest Mothle born in Pretoria, South Africa ~ Member of Jabula, a group of exiled South African musicians living in England, known for a number of 1970s, 1980s albums.
 In addition to their own work the group has also notably worked with Mike Oldfield on the albums Ommadawn, Incantations and Amarok ~ Mothle passed away in 2011